davebacaybluewood/cfs/Forms-Library-(Template).md

 # Overview
 The forms library is a set forms where the user can able to create or generate a form in the project by clicking a button.

-Search
+GET
-**onChange**: should be 3 characters to be able to filter the forms
+- **onChange**: should be 3 characters to be able to filter the forms

+- **props condition**
+   - disabled: if project is finalized
+   - if the form has been added in the project management view, the add button will filled else it's outlined -

 - Endpoint: {form-domain}/projectforms/{projectId}
 - Method: POST